Wilm0r/giggity/README.md

 Then scan the code from the Giggity main menu (+ on the top-right, then "SCAN QR").

-To get your entry added to Giggity, just modify [menu.json](app/src/main/res/raw/menu.json) here and send a pull request.
+To get your entry added to Giggity, just add it to [this directory](menu) and send a pull request.
 To save time, run `ci/menu-ci.py` for sanity checking.
 (Same check is run automatically through Travis-CI.)

-## Repository setup

-This is an Android Studio project.
-Good luck getting your local install to import it properly!
-It's a process that can either be enjoyable or make me miss Makefiles, though it appears much less fragile than it was with Eclipse?

-Sadly Eclipse and Android Studio have done a great job at fscking up the indentation (meant to be tabs but got mixed here and there).
-Maybe I'll decrustify some day..
-Please do use tabs.